Menta99/RecSys2021_Mainetti_Menta/README.md

 * Then we **profiled** the base models to find the best performers, both in general and in the different user segments (**cold**, **warm** and **hot**).
-* The next phase was focused on building **hybrids**, mainly composed by **2 models** at time in order to better control their optimization
+* The next phase was focused on building **hybrids**, mainly composed by **2 models** at time in order to better control their optimization.

 ## Best Model